pipe-cd/actions-gh-release/README.md

 # targetCommitish: string         # The release commitish.
 Default is the merged commit.
 # releaseNote: string             # The release body.
 Default is the auto-generated release note.
 # prerelease: bool                # True if this is a prerelease.
 Default is false.
+# expandMergeCommit: bool         # True is expand merge commit.
+Default is false.
 #
 #
 # # If specified, all matching commits will be excluded from release.
 Empty means excluding nothing.